 Funeral planning may not be the first thing you think about when you contemplate your estate plan; however, it is something that you should consider including.
 If you do decide to incorporate a funeral planning component in your estate plan you may choose to create a special type of trust known as an Irrevocable Life Insurance Trust, or ILIT.
-The Indianapolis estate planning attorneys at Frank & Kraft explain how an Irrevocable Life Insurance Trust works and why you might want to include one … [Read more...] about What Is an Irrevocable Life Insurance Trust?
+The Indianapolis estate planning attorneys at Frank & Kraft explain how an Irrevocable Life Insurance Trust, commonly referred to as an ILIT, might fit … [Read more...] about How Does an ILIT Fit Into My Estate Plan?

 Trust in Indianapolis

 A comprehensive estate plan typically requires you to incorporate a variety of estate planning tools and strategies into your plan.
 One of the most common of those tools is a trust.
 If you are contemplating the use of a trust in your estate plan, one of the most important decisions you will need to make when you create your trust is who to appoint as your Trustee.
 You will first need to decide if you wish to appoint a layman or a professional, such as a trust administration attorney, as your … [Read more...] about Should I Appoint an Attorney to Be My Trustee?

 When a trust is created, the trust creator must appoint a Trustee to administer the trust.
 If you recently learned that you were appointed to be the Trustee of a trust, and you have never before administered a trust, you may be a bit intimidated at the prospect of doing so.
 The Indianapolis trust administration attorneys at Frank & Kraft offer a trust administration checklist for the new Trustee.
 What Does It Mean to Administer a Trust?
 The Trustee’s overall job is to administer the … [Read more...] about Trust Administration Steps